jkss13/jkss13/README.md

 ## Hey, I'm Karine!

 My name is Karine and I live in Recife, Brazil.
 I currently work as a Data Science Intern.
 I have most experience in Python with Streamlit, BI, SQL, HTML, CSS and other libs and tools.
 I've been studying Python and Java languages since 2021.
-Actually, im focused at finish my System's Analysis and Development Degree. ✨
+I'm currently focused on finishing my System's Analysis and Development Degree. ✨

 </br>
 <br>